-In April the government opened consultation on the way they capture educational outcomes of pupils according to income group.
-The report includes the somewhat redundant observation, The percentage of children at selective schools from below median income families, who are not considered disadvantaged, (36%) is almost the same as the percentage for non-selective schools (35%).
+In April the government opened some rather mundane consultation on the way they capture educational outcomes of pupils according to income group.
+The report included the somewhat redundant observation, The percentage of children at selective schools from below median income families, who are not considered disadvantaged, (36%) is almost the same as the percentage for non-selective schools (35%).

-True enough the yellow bars are about the same length although in the context of understanding social mobility it’s their position which is actually relevant to any question of social mobility.
-Commenting on the similarity in size of the yellow bars doesn’t quality as one of Twain’s lies because it was just one of a number of neutrally stated facts given in context and the graph makes it abundantly clear that the grammar school system is prejudiced against disadvantaged children.
+True enough the yellow bars are about the same length although in the context of understanding social mobility it’s their position which is really relevant.
+This was no big deal because the observation was one of a number of neutrally stated facts given in context and the above graph makes it abundantly clear that the grammar school system is prejudiced against disadvantaged children.

 What is a lie?